Shigehiro/Linux_tips_2024/Suricata_for_monitoring_DNS/README.md

 }
 ```

-<br>DNS responses from the server being sent to the client
+<br>DNS responses from the server being sent to the client<br>
+eve.json
 ```
 {
   "timestamp": "2024-11-05T08:14:47.695941+0000",